 Details are generally retained and the images get an attractive “shine” to them.
 Reds and pinks tend to bleed through, giving those elements a “halo” effect.

 Personally, I really like the results.
-The shift isn’t always huge and the first image in particular has a really interesting mix of high contrast color, as well as blocked out shadows.
+The shift isn’t always huge and the first image, in particular, has a really interesting mix of high contrast color, as well as blocked out shadows.

 Pushing and cross processing Kodak E100VS

-Seeing the saturated colors, “halo” effects and huge color shifts for the first time had me smiling like a mad man.
+Seeing the saturated colors, “halo” effects and huge color shifts for the first time had me smiling like a madman.
 What I wasn’t prepared for was the retention of detail and grain structure.